 Yukon's Peel River Watershed Campaign

 The Yukon's Peel Watershed is home to the greatest constellation of wild mountain rivers in North America.
-Almost seven times larger than Yellowstone National Park or Jasper National Park, the area supports both abundant northern wildlife populations and ancient First Nation cultures.
+Almost seven times larger than Yellowstone or Jasper national parks, the area supports both abundant northern wildlife populations and ancient First Nation cultures.
 It is the northern anchor of the Y2Y vision of a network of protected areas connected by wildlife movement corridors.
 If legislated according to recent recommendations, the Peel would be the largest protected area in the Y2Y region.

 Photo: Juri Peepre

 For years, the remote and rugged nature of the Peel landscape protected it from industrial development.
-Now, the skyrocketing price of minerals has triggered a similar hike in mineral claims.
-If multinational corporations punch in roads and infrastructure, the floodgates of development will be opened, never to close again.
+But, the skyrocketing price of minerals triggered a hike in mineral claims.

 Protect the Peel